chriopter/hugo-autopilot/README.md

 | On Manual Trigger<br>(`workflow_dispatch`) | ✅ | ✅ | ✅ |

 Note: Dependency Updates are also used by this repo to always use newest sub-workflows like peaceiris/actions-hugo.

+### State Management System

+Hugo Autopilot includes a state management system that prevents race conditions between Hugo updates and site builds:

+1. **Problem**: Without state management, the workflow might build with an old Hugo version while simultaneously updating to a new version.

+2. **Solution**: The workflow now tracks update state in a file (`.hugo_update_state` by default):
+   - When a Hugo update PR is created, the system sets an "update pending" state
+   - Build jobs check this state and skip building if an update is pending
+   - After the PR is merged and the repository dispatch triggers a new workflow run, the state is cleared
+   - This ensures the site is only built with the latest Hugo version

+3. **Benefits**:
+   - Prevents building with outdated Hugo versions
+   - Eliminates race conditions between updates and builds
+   - Provides self-healing through automatic state cleanup
+   - Maintains a clear audit trail of update activities

 Here's a real-world example from [christopher-eller.de](https://github.com/chriopter/christopher-eller.de):